chords2003/FirstSwift/README.md

 [Guide]](https://www.youtube.com/watch?v=GA92eKlYio4) .

 ## App Brainstorming (Step 4)
-Instagram
+Instagram:
--I like how the message board is designed
+- [X] I like how the message board is designed
--I also like how users can change background colors Bible App
+- [X] I also like how users can change background colors Bible App:
 -I like the Timeline feature
 -I like the video and how users can add text to images.